Holtorf Medical Group

 One form of yeast infection that many overlook is candida albicans overgrowth, commonly referred to as simply candida.
 It is a relatively common condition with multiple causes that can induce a wide array of symptoms.
-Having a greater understanding of candida, its symptoms and causal factors can improve diagnosis and treatment.
+Having a greater understanding of candida, its symptoms, and causal factors can improve diagnosis and treatment.

 Many are not familiar with the leading cause of yeast infections.
 Candida albicans (CHS) is a single-celled yeast that is found in the digestive tract of healthy individuals.
 It’s most frequently observed in the esophagus and colon.
-At appropriate levels this yeast is non-threatening and actually supports better digestion and nutrient absorption.
-However, if prevalence of candida reaches an inappropriate level, difficulties begin to arise.
+At appropriate levels, this yeast is non-threatening and actually supports better digestion and nutrient absorption.
+However, if the prevalence of candida reaches an inappropriate level, difficulties begin to arise.

-Candida overgrowth generally occurs in the esophagus, colon, vagina, small intestine and stomach.
+Candida overgrowth generally occurs in the esophagus, colon, vagina, small intestine, and stomach.
 As candida develops and settles in, it can produce endotoxins that further promote the spread of yeast overgrowth while inhibiting immunity.

 If the fungal infection enters the bloodstream and is carried throughout the body, every organ may be impacted resulting in blood poisoning known as candida septicemia.
 This is also known as catastrophic candidiasis, which is normally seen in patients suffering from cancer or AIDS.
 It is more common to see severe cases of candidiasis in such patients because their immune system is already severely weakened or entirely non-functional.

 Regardless of spread, endotoxins produced by candida can cause discomfort and itchiness.
 Candida that has spread to the mouth through the esophagus is known as thrush.
 Generally, this is seen in infants who do not yet have a fully developed immune system.
 If thrush is diagnosed in an adult it is likely that they are suffering from a severe immune deficiency.